|

 Interactive Experiences and Live Entertainment

-There will be several interactive experiences for guests to experience.
+There will be several interactive experiences for guests to experience this year!

 • Carmada: Returning this year to present its Art Car Extravaganza.
 There will be new art cars will be on display, hands-on creative opportunities, and live vehicle transformations by local artists!
 Visitors will be encouraged to vote on their favorite art car, with prizes going to the artists.

-• NOMADstudio: The NOMADstudio Art Bus invites visitors to add to their giant mobile mural.
+• NOMADstudio: The NOMADstudio Art Bus invites visitors to add to its giant mobile mural.

 Admission and Special Event Info

-On Saturday March 2, guests can enjoy a special ticketed event called The Artist Awards Showcase from 6:30pm-9pm at the Tampa River Center at Julian B. Lane Riverfront Park.
-The Showcase is an exclusive art and cultural event showcasing award-winning works from the Gasparilla Festival of the Arts that brings together patrons, supporters, and creators of art.
+Guests can enjoy a special ticketed event called The Artist Awards Showcase on Saturday, February 28, 2026, from 6 p.m.-9 p.m. at the Tampa River Center at Julian B. Lane Riverfront Park.
+This exclusive event showcases award-winning works from the Gasparilla Festival of the Arts that brings together patrons, supporters, and artists.

 This is the public’s first opportunity to view and purchase the award-winning art.
 Tickets include admission, complimentary parking, live music, catered food, a full bar, and an opportunity to interact with the festival juror.
-Tickets prices are TBD.
+Tickets are $154.64.

 Where to Park